 - In a large bowl, using the pastry blender, mix together the gluten free flour, monk fruit sweetener, baking powder, salt, cinnamon, allspice, nutmeg, ginger, and cloves.

-- Cut the butter spread into small pieces and add it to the bowl.
+- Cut the butter spread into small pieces and add them to the bowl.
 Use the pastry blender to mix the buttery spread into the dry ingredients.
-Blend until you have pea sized pieces.
+Blend until you have pea-sized pieces.